CharlieArray/recipe-app/README.md

 ### The grocery cart app is a unique app that when a user adds an item to the list, the app recommends recipe ideas/meal ideas based on item added.
 This app is designed for casual users who want to shop and maintain a grocery list, but also would like new meal ideas.

 ## Getting Started With App:

-### Demo Credentials are provided below, additionally on the app their is a "Demo Account" you can click on that logs in using below credentials:
+Demo Credentials are provided below, additionally on the app there is a "Demo Account" you can click on that logs in using below credentials:

 Username: ChickenAndWaffles

 Password: AllTheWaffles1!